 - On Friday or Monday well before the mid-sprint meeting, I will do a sprint checkin on all "backlog" and "In progress" tickets (this means to post a comment on each ticket to ask how the assignee is doing and if they need help, and/or asking them to update the status of the ticket if it is not clear).

-- Keep 1h/week for providing support on the edX-code mailing list and Open edX Slack team, monitoring for technical questions and answering them.
+- Keep 1h/week for providing support on the Open edX forum and Open edX Slack team, monitoring for technical questions and answering them.
 Generally favor helping one person more fully, over having many smaller contributions to more threads.
 It should give a feeling of what a support task with a 1h timebox gives.
 If it takes less than 1h to solve, you can help someone else with another problem with the remaining time.
 But otherwise spend that time on a single question/issue - one that you think you can contribute something useful to many, or that you're especially suited for.
 If you run out of time, simply stop answering - someone else from the community can take over.
 If you think it would be helpful to go beyond 1h in some cases, check a timebox extension with Xavier.

 - Time must be logged on SE-174.